Is your trip to Argentina rapidly approaching and you’re wondering what to wear and what to leave behind?

 What to Pack for Argentina

-WHAT TO EXPECT FROM THIS ARGENTINA PACKING LIST: First, you’ll see must-have items that you’ll need regardless of your destinations.
-Then I break up Argentina by region, giving you specific packing tips for each: Buenos Aires, Iguazu, Mendoza, and Patagonia.
+Then I break up Argentina by region, giving you specific packing tips for each of the following destinations: Buenos Aires, Iguazu, Mendoza, Patagonia, and the Northwest.

 Argentina Packing List Essentials